Atomoxetine Review: The Best ADHD Medication?

 Atomoxetine, sometimes referred to by its full chemical name atomoxetine hydrochloride or atomoxetine HCL for short, is a prescription drug that's FDA-approved to treat attention deficit hyperactivity disorder (ADHD).

-Atomoxetine has also been extensively studied in trials for adults with ADHD.
-A 2004 medical trial documented that atomoxetine caused ADHD symptom reductions greater than 28% after 10 weeks of treatment.
+A 2004 clinical trial documented that atomoxetine caused ADHD symptom reductions greater than 28% after 10 weeks of treatment.

 Another thorough medical review analyzed patient data from over 3,000 patients with ADHD who took atomoxetine.

-The researchers found that atomoxetine was effective on average for treating ADHD.
-However, the study authors did note that the medication “has a poor benefit-risk balance for the treatment of adults with ADHD,” because the benefits were mild and the side effects were worse than with placebo treatment.
+However, the study authors noted that the medication “has a poor benefit-risk balance for the treatment of adults with ADHD,” because the benefits were mild and the side effects were worse than with placebo treatment.

-Atomoxetine Side Effects
+Does Atomoxetine Cause Side Effects?

-Atomoxetine is required to list a “black box” warning on its FDA label.
 This is the most severe level of warning issued by the FDA, and indicates a side effect which may be life-threatening.

 Atomoxetine's black box warning references that the drug can increase suicidal thoughts in children and adolescents